-Bugs in AI frameworks have been extensively studied.
-Previous work has empirically investigated bugs of deep learning (DL) frameworks across stages, including the learning stage~\cite{islam2019comprehensive,zhang2018empirical,zhang2020empirical,humbatova2020taxonomy}, the compiling stage~\cite{shen2021comprehensive,guan2023comprehensive}, and the deployment stage~\cite{chen2020comprehensive,chen2021empirical}.
+Bugs in AI systems have been extensively studied.
+Previous work has empirically investigated bugs of deep learning (DL) systems across stages, including the learning stage~\cite{zhang2018empirical,humbatova2020taxonomy}, the compiling stage~\cite{shen2021comprehensive,guan2023comprehensive}, and the deployment stage~\cite{chen2020comprehensive,chen2021empirical}.
 However, a systematic understanding and characterization of bugs in LLM inference engines remains lacking.
 This knowledge is urgently needed as LLMs have become the dominant AI paradigm and more prone to bugs compared to traditional DL systems.

 To bridge this gap, we present the first empirical study on bugs in LLM inference engines.
 Given the increasing prevalence of LLM apps, this research is of great significance.
-Specifically, we aim to address three research questions (RQs):
+Specifically, we aim to address the following research questions (RQs):

 \parabf{(RQ1) Symptoms:} What are the symptoms of bugs and their distribution?
 Understanding the symptoms helps clarify the impacts of bugs and guides the efficient setting of test oracles.

 \paraf{(RQ2) Root Causes:} What are the root causes of bugs and their distribution?
 The root causes help identify vulnerabilities and guide bug detection and localization.